-Senior Vice President, Production and Office of the President
+Senior Vice President, Production and Chief of Staff to ESPN President

-Tina Thornton – who joined ESPN directly out of college in 1993 – was named senior vice president, production and Office of the President in July 2018.
+Tina Thornton – who joined ESPN directly out of college in 1993 – was named senior vice president, production and Chief of Staff to ESPN President in July 2018.

 In this role, Thornton serves as an advisor to ESPN President Jimmy Pitaro and his direct reports, providing insight and input into all matters related to ESPN’s vast businesses.
 She also works with the leadership team to identify new opportunities and risks, and facilitate discussion and decisions across the team and the segment as part of the senior leadership team.

 In addition to the Chief of Staff responsibilities, Thornton continues to oversee three business units at the company; Production’s Management Operations team, made up of production management, production scheduling and business/personnel operations, ESPN Next – a dynamic career development program for employees across our content division and ESPN’s corporate synergy group, a new responsibility as of April 2019.

 Thornton was named senior vice president, production and multimedia sponsorship integration and management operations in May 2015.
 This role included oversight of the Management Operations team, the former Content Associate Program & the Multimedia Sponsorship Integration unit (MSI), which she handled until March, 2019.
 The MSI team works with sales to maximize multimedia revenue by integrating sponsorships and collaborating across the company on sales implementation, issue resolution and innovative executions.